kristinbranson/JAABA/plot/README.txt

 cells are overlayed.

+SOCIAL STATISTICS

+Create a table of the closest individual using the "Social Stats" button.
+Choose which behavior to analysis using the pull-down menu in the Behavior panel, and which metric to use for closest using the pull-down menu in the Feature panel.
+In the resulting table, each row is an individual, and the columns show the mode and percentage of frames of the closest individual for each bout, as well as the overall mode of the per-bout modes.

+Selecting a cell in the table plots a histogram of the closest indidividual.

 FEATURE STATISTICS

-Histograms of feature values during behaviors of interest can be created by selecting the desired behavior, feature, and individuals using the pull-down menus in the lower left boxes and clicking on the "Feature Histogram" button.
+Histograms of feature values during behaviors of interest can be created by selecting the desired behavior, feature, and individuals using the pull-down menus in the lower left panels and clicking on the "Feature Histogram" button.
 The thick line corresponds to feature values during the behavior;  the thin line to values not during the behavior;  the two experiment lists are color coded.
 A contextual menu in this button controls whether the